Reinaldooo/Pixcatalog/README.md

 ### Run this project

 * To load it via Heroku, click [here](https://pixcatalog.herokuapp.com/).
+* Guest uploads will be erased after 30 seconds.

 ##### To load it in your local machine: